emberjs/rfcs/0000-template.md

 # Summary

-One para explanation of the feature.
+One paragraph explanation of the feature.

 # Motivation